Gum Disease and Heart Disease

 Heart disease symptoms

-The term heart disease is used to cover a number of conditions.
+The term heart disease is used to cover several conditions, including:

 - Coronary artery disease